Case law is simply defined as the body of law set out in judicial decisions. Cases are generally heard in courts of law.

 Identify legal abbreviations using these online and print sources:

 * Librarian's preferred choice for non-Singapore sources

 Example.
 If you have a case citation, e.g. Salmah v Chop Chin Guan Hong SSLR 172:

 Step 2.
-Search for the law report by "Title" in LINC (Books & Media tab).
+Run a Title Search for the law report in LINC:

 Step 3.
 Select the relevant title from the results list.

 Step 4.
 Determine the location of the relevant volume.

 Step 5.
 Once you have retrieved the relevant volume from the shelves, turn to the first page of the report, which in this case is page 172.

 A selection of websites, mainly from common law jurisdictions, which provide open access to court judgments and awards are listed below.

 For ASEAN countries, refer to the ASEAN Law Resources LibGuide.